nadjazaric/curriculum-hometask/README.md

 There's tons of further ideas you could add to your blog if you have more time and want to make the project even cooler.

 * Provide users an option to delete the comment.
-* If there are more then 5 comments make a pagination.
+* Enable user an option to choose their user image (avatar).
+This will require adding nore avatar images to 'img' folder OR Make a random avatar choice - add more user avatar images and randomly assign them to a comment.
-* Make a random avatar choice - add more user avatar images and randomly assign them to a comment.
+  * Add search option to table of recent comments.
+User should input a search term in input field and search for that term in comment content.